jakedaly97/DataAnalyticsProject/README.md

 ## Get Help

-For assistance, users can refer to the comments within the programs, providing insights into the written code.
+For assistance, users can refer to the comments within the project, providing insights into the written code.
 Additional clarification can be found in the Python documentation available at https://docs.python.org/3/, or through numerous tutorials on Python, accessible on the W3Schools website at https://www.w3schools.com/python/default.asp.

 ## Contributions